ws111994/Guide-to-Notion/docs/task2.md

 1. Add the To-Do list

-Input the following words and press `enter` to create To-Do list.
+Input the following words and press `Return` to create To-Do list.

 >```
 >/to-do